IntelligentSoftwareSystems/Galois/lonestar/preflowpush/README.md

 ===========

-This program computes the maximum flow from a given source to a given sink in a given graph using the preflow-push algorithm (also called push-relabel algorithm).
-Please refer to the textbook for more details on the algorithm:
+This program computes the maximum flow from a given source to a given sink in a given directed graph using the preflow-push algorithm (also called push-relabel algorithm):

-Cormen, Leiserson, Rivest, Stein.
-Introduction to Algorithms.
-MIT Press.
-2001.
+A. Goldberg.
+Efficient Graph Algorithms for Sequential and Parallel Computers.
+PhD thesis.
+Dept. of EECS, MIT.
+1987.

+It also incorporates global relabel and gap detection heuristics:

+B. Cherkassy, A. Goldberg.
+On implementing the push-relabel method for the maximum flow problem.
+Algorithmica.
+1997

 INPUT